 Simple home-cooked dish of fish caught in the Jinsha River is prepared with loads of local vegetables and spices.
 I didn’t quite enjoy eating this fish as it was bony and does not have much flesh.

-Free-range chicken cooked in bamboo stem over charcoal fire are a signature dish of the county, available in every single restaurant along the county street.
-The texture are somewhat tough, dry and not much flavour.
+Free-range chicken cooked in bamboo stem over charcoal fire is a signature dish of the county, available in every single restaurant along the county street.
+The texture is somewhat tough, dry and not much flavour.

 Spectacular Rice Terraces @ Long Ji

 The breathtaking Longsheng Rice Terraces (also known as Longji Rice Terraces) are what brought us here and are certainly worth the long drive.
 The terraced fields are built along the slope winding from the riverside up to the mountain top between 600 to 800 metres above sea level.
 The terraced fields were mostly built about 650 years ago.
 For the best photo opportunity at this venue, an overnight stay at one of the lodges in Ping’an Village is highly recommended, for better pictures during sunset and sunrise.

 One of the more enjoyable activities is to slow down and enjoy a drink or snack at one of the cafes fronting the valley while taking in the sight.